dtrierweiler19/dtrierweiler19.github.io/data/index.md

 <li>Curious and creative problem-solver</li>
 <li>Commitment to information services that add value: from public and academic library experiences to healthcare and media industry experiences- I go where the information challenges are</li>
 <li>Advocate for user-centered design: in library infomation services, technology usability, and web design.
-<li>Experienced inundergraduate library instruction and graduate instructor support.
-I also have experiences with the following learning management system: Canvas, Echo Systems, and Moodle.</li>
+<li>Instruction experience - graduate course support (online and in-classroom) as well as library research and information literacy for undergraduate students.
+I am familiar with the following learning management system: Canvas, Echo Systems, and Moodle.</li>
 <li>Experience with business administrative tasks: budgeting, grant-writing, and non-profit organizational funding process</li>
 <li>Empathy and cross-cultural competence: I respect and advocate for diversity, privacy, and equity in information needs </li>
 </ul>